EPCCed/2026-07-27-Fortran-inter/_episodes/02-arrays-as-arguments.md

 However, it is potentially error-prone as it does not provide access to shape information of the associated actual argument.

-Prefer the explicit shape, assumed shape, or allocatable options of Modern Fortran.
+One should prefer the explicit shape, assumed shape, or allocatable options of Modern Fortran.

 ## Allocatable arguments